canalplus/rx-player/doc/api/index.md

 _returns_: ``Object``

-Get the audio track from the last downloaded audio segment.
+Get the audio track currently set.

 The track is an object with the following properties:
   - ``id`` (``Number|string``): The id used to identify the track.
 Use it for setting the track via ``setAudioTrack``.